Wilfrid Israel: Personal life

-Death and commemoration
+Death

-On 26 March 1943 Israel left London for Lisbon, Portugal and spent the next two months distributing certificates of entry to British ruled Palestine, and investigating the situation of Jews on the peninsula; during World War II the right-wing governments in Spain and Portugal had some sympathies with Nazi Germany but refused to hand over Jews to the Germans.
+On 26 March 1943, Israel left London for Lisbon, Portugal and spent the next two months distributing certificates of entry to British-ruled Palestine, and investigating the situation of Jews on the peninsula; during World War II the right-wing governments in Spain and Portugal had some sympathies with Nazi Germany but refused to hand over Jews to the Germans.
 Before Israel left the peninsula, he had also formulated a plan to rescue Jewish children from Vichy France – an enterprise partially carried out after his death.
 Israel was killed, aged 43, on 1 June 1943 when British Overseas Airways Corporation Flight 777 was shot down over the Bay of Biscay by eight German Junkers Ju 88s.

+Commemoration

+Memorials

+A major memorial has been erected adjacent to the ancient Levite city of Tel Yokneam in Israel, in honor of Wilfrid Israel and all those Jews who risked their lives to save fellow Jews during the Holocaust.
+The 14' memorial, designed by noted Jerusalem sculptor Sam Philipe, was funded by the Jewish American Society for Historic Preservation.

 Tribute letter from Albert Einstein

 Princetown, N.J.
 VI.
 14. '43.